 The LLM then generates a response sequence $Y_a$ through autoregressive decoding:

 where $L$ signifies the output sequence length.

-The high dimensionality of multimodal data and the resulting computational demands remain a challenge.
-As shown in Figure~\ref{fig:mllm-framework}, the token sequence processed comprises a mix of system prompt, multimodal context, textual instruction.
-In most reasoning tasks, multimodal tokens can account for over $80\%$ of the total sequence length, thereby forming the primary computational bottleneck.
-This bottleneck is a critical obstacle to scaling MLLMs and achieving efficient inference.
-Consequently, a key strategy for optimizing computational efficiency involves employing specialized projector architectures.
+The high dimensionality of multimodal data poses a computational challenge.
+As shown in Figure~\ref{fig:mllm-framework}, the token sequence processed comprises a mix of system prompt, multimodal context, and textual instruction.
+In most reasoning tasks, multimodal tokens constitute over $80\%$ of the total sequence length~\citep{chen2024image}, thereby forming the primary computational bottleneck.
+This bottleneck obstacle to scaling MLLMs and achieving efficient inference.
+Consequently, a key strategy to optimize computational efficiency involves employing specialized projector architectures.
 These projectors are designed to reduce the number of multimodal tokens while preserving their semantic fidelity, thus mitigating the computational burden.

-While the MLLM architecture presents unique challenges, token compression research has been explored for both encoders and LLMs independently.
-Therefore, the subsequent sections will first dive into token compression techniques relevant to these individual components, paving the way for more efficient multimodal models.
+While MLLM architecture presents unique challenges, token compression has been explored for both encoders and LLMs independently.
+Therefore, the subsequent sections will first dive into techniques relevant to these individual components, paving the way for more efficient multimodal models.
 Specifically, Section~\ref{sec:LLM compression} will focus on token compression methods for large language models (LLMs), and Section~\ref{sec:vit compression} will explore techniques for vision transformers (ViTs).